Bandwidth/bandwidth.github.io/voice/methods/recordings/getCallsCallIdRecordingsRecordingIdMedia.md

 {% method %}

 ## Download Recording

-Retrieve the specified recording's audio file.
+Retrieve the specified recording's audio file. [⚠️ Be sure to not expose your API Credentials to end-users](./about.md#caution-recordings)

 ### Request URL